-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+How do sustainable investments not cause significant harm to any environmental or social sustainable investment objective?

-To be defined as sustainable investments, the economic activities of the companies issuing the bonds and interest-bearing instruments must contribute to the attainment of an environmental or social objective, while not impeding a sustainable development through other parts of its value chain (the "do no significant harm" principle).
+To be defined as sustainable investments, bonds and interest-bearing instruments issued by companies whose economic activities contribute to the attainment of an environmental or social objective must also not impede a sustainable development through other parts of its value chain (the "do no significant harm" principle).
 To ensure this, the Management Company applies the following principles:

-1. Exclusion criteria for issuers with activities linked to controversial sectors as well as specific PAI indicators, such as fossil fuels and controversial weapons.
+1. Exclusion criteria for bonds and interest-bearing instruments with activities linked to controversial sectors.

-2. Exclusion criteria for issuers with verified violations of international norms and conventions.
+2. Exclusion criteria for issuers with confirmed violations of international norms and conventions.